 One of the primary purposes of VLER is to streamline medical and administrative recordkeeping.
 With VLER, Service members and Veterans can share comprehensive administrative and health information with their care providers and benefits administrators.
 This will eliminate the need to bring paper copies of records from one facility to the next.
 By providing a common access point for all records, VLER will result in:

 Personnel and Readiness Information Management’s (P&R IM) Role

-P&R IM coordinates with the Military Health System, Defense Manpower Data Center, VA, the DoD/VA Interagency Program Office, and Military Treatment Facilities to implement the VLER initiative.
+P&R IM provides DoD oversight for the VLER Benefits initiative in conjunction with strategic and tactical planning, project management, and communications support.
+It coordinates with the Military Health System (MHS), Defense Manpower Data Center, VA, DoD/VA Interagency Program Office, and Military Treatment Facilities to implement the VLER Benefits initiative.

-For more information on VLER benefits, please contact the P&R IM VLER Benefits Representative.
+For more information on VLER Benefits, please contact the P&R IM VLER Benefits Representative.